KTTA3220 Sports Economics (3 op)

 - apply basic microeconomic principles, such as supply and demand, competition,

 opportunity costs, monopoly power, rate of return, etc., to explain and analyze the

 - explain the choices of sports organizations, owners, players, and fans.

 - explain the primary determinants of compensation and prize money to players and teams

 in major professional sports.

-- have an understanding on the special characteristics of electronic sports (eSports, e-sports)- have a better understanding of the role of sports in society.
+- have a better understanding of the role of sports in society.

 edition.
 Prentice Hall: London, UK.